 White label ticket websites should not be allowed to purposefully mislead customers.
 They need to disclose who they are affiliated with and have transparent pricing.
 All websites selling event tickets need to operate by the same rules and regulations so that fans can easily compare purchasing options.

 Ticketing is controlled by a virtual monopoly.
 Prior to 2010, Ticketmaster dominated the ticket sales market (80% of U.S. venues).
 Ticketmaster’s only competitor was Live Nation, the nation’s largest owner of entertainment venues and the world’s leading concert promoter.
 Live Nation acquired Ticketmaster in 2010 creating Live Nation Entertainment (LNE).
-Today, LNE continues to enjoy a near monopoly on the primary ticket market, controlling an estimated 70% of the ticket market, owning 140 concert venues globally, and promoting 26,000 events each year.
+Today, LNE continues to enjoy a near monopoly on the primary ticket market, controlling more than 80% of the venue ticket sales market — according to a 2018 Government Accountability Office report; owning, operating, maintaining exclusive booking rights for, or holding an equity interest in 289 concert venues globally; and promoting more than 40,000 events for over 5,000 artists in 2019 *.

 The size and control of LNE cannot be overstated